learn-co-curriculum/linux-env-setup/README.md

 This app stores your clipboard history and makes it really easy to paste anything from your history.
 Take a look at the settings and you can customize your keybindings for it.

 First, download [Parecellite](https://apps.ubuntu.com/cat/applications/precise/parcellite/) and then install xdotool with `sudo apt-get install xdotool`.

+>Note: To set up one click paste from history, open up the Parecellite preferences.
+In the Behavior tab, select Auto Paste and Key and unselect Mouse.
+Then in the Hot Keys tab, just make sure you have something set for History Key Combination.
+Now when you hit those keys, you get your last X (X is number of items in history) copied items for easy pasting!